Clinical Trials Using Trastuzumab Emtansine

 This is a global, multicenter, open-label safety extension study.
 Participants receiving single-agent trastuzumab emtansine or trastuzumab emtansine administered in combination with other anti-cancer therapies in a Genentech / Roche-sponsored parent study who are active and receiving benefit at the closure of parent study are eligible for continued treatment in this study.

-Location: Translational Oncology Research International, Los Angeles, California
+Location: Translational Research In Oncology - US Inc, Los Angeles, California

 A Study Evaluating the Safety and Efficacy of Venetoclax in Combination With Trastuzumab Emtansine in Patients With Previously Treated HER2-Positive Locally Advanced or Metastatic Breast Cancer